klaarnut/user-docs/en/website-template.md

 ### Edit website banner

-Banner is top most of your website and it's the most attractive part.
+Banner is the top most of your website and it's the most attractive part.
 RVsitebuilder 7 allows you to use website banner in 2 styles; Hero Banner and Slide Banner.

+#### Hero Banner

-- **Hero Banner**: If you selected a template with Hero banner, you can change its image and color by clicking on the Background icon on the right corner.
+If you selected a template with Hero banner, you can change its image and color by clicking on the Background icon on the right corner.

 ![image](images/create6.png)

+#### Slide Banner

-- **Slide Banner**: If you started your website with Slide banner template, you can change those images and slide effect for them.
+If you started your website with Slide banner template, you can change those images and slide effect for them.

 1. Click on Header banner area, then click on image icon on the number of slide template you want to edit.
 You may start from *slide1*.